 4. Ensure proper storage of food items, cleanliness of the entire facility, and maintenance of food services operation in full compliance with public health codes.

-The Food Services Attendant reports directly to the Food Services Manager and assists the manager in supervising student employees.
+The Food Services Attendant reports directly to the Food Services Manager and assists the manager in supervising student employee.

 JOB FAMILY 2